Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 `10` into the `accumulator`.
 The next line down we `store` the value currently in the `accumulator`, currently `10`, into `r0`.
 We then load our second value (`5`) into the `accumulator`, this replaces the `accumulator` value.
-Next `Star1` runs, this looks familiar, we can deduce that this command is storing the current accumulator value again, but, notice it is going to `r1` rather than `r0`.
+Next `Star1` runs, this looks familiar, we can deduce that this command is storing the current accumulator value again, but notice, it is going to `r1` rather than `r0`.
 In the next step we see another new command `Ldar` we know that `Ld` will load a value, we also know that `a` is the `accumulator` and `r` is `register`, thus;
 "<em>Load the current register1 value back into the accumulator</em>".
 After this we run the `Add` command on `r0`, which, as discussed previously, will add the value, this time in `r0`.
 Finally, we `return` the `accumulator` value.